shoelace-style/shoelace/docs/components/icon.md

 Icons are symbols that can be used to represent or provide context to various options and actions within an application.

 Shoelace comes bundled with over 1,100 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
+If you need more, you can also [register a custom library](#registering-custom-libraries).

 Click or tap on an icon below to copy the name and use it like this.

 ```html
 <sl-icon name="icon-name-here"></sl-icon>